-- Out-of-network provider/supplier means a doctor, other professional provider or durable medical equipment, home health care or home infusion supplier who is not in the Plan's network for hospital, medical, mental health and substance abuse, prescription drug, vision or dental services. - Participating provider (or "in-network provider") means a provider that has agreed to provide services, treatment and supplies at a pre-negotiated rate under the medical, dental, prescription drug and vision plans. - TRICARE (formerly CHAMPUS) is the health services and support program for U.S. Military Personnel on active duty, U.S. Military retirees and their families.
+- Out-of-network provider/supplier means a doctor, other professional provider or durable medical equipment, home health care or home infusion supplier who is not in the Plan's network for hospital, medical, mental health and substance abuse, vision or dental services.

+Out-of-network benefits are benefits for covered services provided by out-of-network providers and suppliers. - Participating provider (or in-network provider) means a provider that has agreed to provide services, treatment and supplies at a pre-negotiated rate under the dental, prescription drug and vision plans. - Pay period for employees who work in the New York City Public Schools, a pay period is the 14 day period which is used for payroll purposes. - TRICARE (formerly CHAMPUS) is the health services and support program for U.S. Military Personnel on active duty, U.S. Military retirees and their families.